McDonnell Aircraft Corporation

-The McDonnell Aircraft Corporation was an American aerospace manufacturer based in St. Louis, Missouri.
+The McDonnell Aircraft Corporation was an American aerospace manufacturer that was based in St. Louis, Missouri.
 The company was founded on July 6, 1939, by James Smith McDonnell, and was best known for its military fighters, including the F-4 Phantom II, and crewed spacecraft including the Mercury capsule and Gemini capsule.
 McDonnell Aircraft later merged with the Douglas Aircraft Company to form McDonnell Douglas in 1967.

 History

 James McDonnell founded J.S.
 McDonnell & Associates in Milwaukee, Wisconsin, in 1928 to produce a small aircraft for family use.
 The economic depression from 1929 ruined his plans and the company collapsed.
 He went to work for Glenn L. Martin.

-He left in 1938 to try again with his own firm, McDonnell Aircraft Corporation, based at St. Louis, Missouri in 1939.
+He left in 1938 to try again with his own firm, McDonnell Aircraft Corporation, based at St. Louis, Missouri, in 1939.
 World War II was a major boost to the new company.
 It grew from 15 employees in 1939 to 5,000 at the end of the war and became a significant aircraft parts producer, and developed the XP-67 Bat fighter prototype.
 McDonnell also developed the LBD-1 Gargoyle guided missile.
 McDonnell Aircraft suffered after the war with an end of government orders and a surplus of aircraft, and heavily cut its workforce.
 The advent of the Korean War helped push McDonnell into a major military fighter supply role.

 In 1943, McDonnell began developing jets when they were invited to bid in a US Navy contest and eventually built the successful FH-1 Phantom in the postwar era.
 The Phantom introduced McDonnell's telltale design with engines placed forward under the fuselage and exiting just behind the wing, a layout that was used successfully on the F2H Banshee, F3H Demon, and the F-101 Voodoo.
 David S. Lewis joined the company as Chief of Aerodynamics in 1946.
 He led the development of the legendary F-4 Phantom II in 1954, which was introduced into service in 1960.
 Lewis became Executive Vice President in 1958, and finally became President and Chief Operating Officer in 1962.